seoninja13/react-win-dir/docs/architecture/relume-wireframe-conversion.md

 The conversion process involved the following steps:

-1. Create the Relume-root directory
+1. Create the Relume Work Dir directory
-2. Copy all files from the Relume directory to the Relume-root directory
+2. Copy all files from the Relume directory to the Relume Work Dir directory
 3. Update import paths in all files
 4. Create new pages in the Next.js App Router structure that import the Relume components
 5. Modify components as needed to work with the Next.js App Router